HuolalaTech/page-spy/README.md

   //  - true: the SDK will access the PageSpy service via ["https://", "wss://"];
   //  - false: the SDK will access the PageSpy service via ["http://", "wss://"]. enableSSL?: boolean | null;

+  // Disable pagespy on release environment.
+  // - true (Default): only allow pagespy init on develop and trail environment.
+  // - false: allow using in release environment disabledOnProd?: boolean | null;
 }

 ```